shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 Otherwise, if there is no translator, speaker, or writer, you get an “unknown”.

-If you try to use this spell to decode a secret message that isn’t part of a spoken or written language, you get an “unknown”.

 *Reminder: Divination uses Telepathy to get an answer from a creature’s knowledge*

 # Detect Magic